Addiction is a chronic brain disease.

 A promising student might see his grades slip.
 A bubbly social butterfly might suddenly have trouble getting out of bed.
 A trustworthy sibling might start stealing or lying.
 Behavioral changes are directly linked to the drug user’s changing brain.

 Cravings take over.
-These cravings are painful, constant, and distracting.9 The user starts seeking out drugs, no matter the consequences, often resulting in compulsive and destructive behaviors.
+These cravings are painful, constant, and distracting.9 The person can't stop seeking out drugs, no matter the consequences, often resulting in compulsive and destructive behaviors.
 Especially given the intensity of withdrawal symptoms, the body wants to avoid being in withdrawal at all costs.

 What fosters addiction?
 Science says there are three main factors.

 The first time a person tries alcohol or another drug, it’s a voluntary choice.
 But at some point during use, a switch gets flipped within the brain and the decision to use is no longer voluntary.
-As the Director of the National Institute on Drug Abuse puts it, their brains have been hijacked.
+As the Director of the National Institute on Drug Abuse puts it, it's as if an addicted person's brains has been hijacked.

 Anyone who tries a substance can become addicted, and research shows that the majority of Americans are at risk of developing addiction.
 Over 40% of 13–14 year olds, and over 75% of 17–18 year olds, report that they’ve tried alcohol.
 What’s more, 42% of 17–18 year olds report that they’ve tried illicit drugs.10